 Our product rights are stated at cost, less accumulated amortization.
 We determine original fair value and amortization periods for product rights based on our assessment of various factors impacting estimated useful lives and cash flows of the acquired products.
-Such factors include the product's position in its life cycle, the existence or absence of like products in the market, various other competitive and regulatory issues and contractual terms.
-Significant adverse changes to any of these factors require us to perform an impairment test on the affected asset and, if evidence of impairment exists, require us to take an impairment charge with respect to the asset.
+Such factors include the product's position in its life cycle, the existence or absence of like products in the market, asset.
 For assets that are not impaired, we may adjust the remaining useful lives.
 Such a charge could have a material adverse effect on our results of operations and financial condition.